Getting started

 Destinations.

-with the destination connector type’s unique ID (for example, for the Amazon S3 source connector type, S3
+For the Python SDK, replace <type> with the destination connector type’s unique ID (for example, for the Amazon S3 source connector type, S3).

 To get this ID, see Destinations.